 Note: If your participant group is a part of a larger church community (Sunday School class or youth group within a local church, etc), consider sharing these values identified by your class with your larger community in a creative way.
 An example might be to print a brief explanation of the study and the values in the bulletin the following Sunday.
-Your group might also opt to print these along with a brief explanation of the study on the church.
+Your group might also opt to print these along with a brief explanation of the study, and post them in a central location in the church.